iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines.md

 }
 ```

-Since service code will need to change a bit to make use of `Mono`s and `Flux`es, let's handle the rest of the changes first and leave the service to the end.
+Since the service code will need to change a bit to make use of `Mono`s and `Flux`es, let's handle the rest of the changes first and leave the service to the end.

 `WeatherInfo` entity becomes (note the annotations, no more Jakarta/JPA annotations):